baburama/Tetris-game/README.md

 Video Demo
-A video demo of the game is included in video_demo.mp4.
+A video demo of the game is included in Tetris_Demo.

 Enjoy playing!